fnproject/fn/docs/hot-functions.md

 ```

 And finally, we return the result with a `Content-Length` header, so
-Functions daemon would know when to stop reading the gotten response.
+Fn would know when to stop reading the gotten response.

 ```go
 res := http.Response{